kalebheitzman/moodle-local_xlate/README.md

 	sanitizes the HTML against a safe inline whitelist (`a`, `strong`, `em`, `span`, etc.) so inline styling survives without introducing executable markup or unsafe URLs.
-- For lightweight source collection the plugin also exposes `local_xlate_associate_keys`, which only requires the user to be logged in.
-This allows ordinary users browsing the site to populate source strings while keeping write access to translations restricted to site managers.
+- For lightweight source collection the plugin also exposes `local_xlate_associate_keys`, but it now enforces `local/xlate:manage` (system) or `local/xlate:managecourse` (course context) plus enrolment checks, sanitises every submitted key/source pair, and caps requests at 200 keys per call.
+This keeps source capture open to trusted staff without letting arbitrary traffic create associations.

 Role and capabilities
 ---------------------

-There are two relevant capabilities:
+There are four relevant capabilities:

 - `local/xlate:manage` — site-level management (typically assigned to site managers).
-Grants full access to the Manage Translations UI and capture-related webservices.
+Grants full access to the Manage Translations UI and capture-related web services.
 - `local/xlate:managecourse` — course-level management (assignable per-course, typically to editing teachers).
 Grants access to the Manage Translations UI for a specific course (the UI can be opened at `/local/xlate/manage.php?courseid=<id>`).
+- `local/xlate:viewbundle` — read-only capability at the course context.
+Required for `bundle.php` when a course context is resolved.
+Default Moodle roles (students, teachers, guests, etc.) have it so front-end bundle fetches work out of the box, but it can be revoked to disable translation delivery for specific roles/courses.
+- `local/xlate:viewsystem` — system-context fallback used when no course context is available (e.g. front page).
+Usually only managers/front-page roles need it.

 The plugin adds a "Manage Translations" link to a course's More menu for users who have `local/xlate:managecourse` (or site managers who have `local/xlate:manage`).
+Bundle access always respects the `viewbundle/viewsystem` capabilities so custom role overrides can fully disable translation delivery if required.
 - Dynamic content (drawer menus, modals, lazy-loaded blocks, etc.) is processed automatically; the MutationObserver re-runs detection as nodes are added.
 - Mark markup you never want translated with `data-xlate-ignore`.